wp-plugins/wp-easycart/trunk/readme.txt

 == Changelog ==

+= 1.1.10 =
+* New Feature! - Sagepay 3D Secure is now available, structure in place to add 3D Secure for any gateway.
+* Number of HTTPS Improvements and checks for live gateway users.
+* Improvement - If you have WP HTTPS installed the plugin will leverage to ensure proper form submission and ajax calls.
+* Bug Fix - HTTPS admin-ajax linking through WordPress was incorrect.
+* Bug Fix - Non-AJAX users can now use the update and delete buttons for cart items.
+* Bug Fix - Debug mode notices removed from many files.
+* Bug Fix - CSS bugs removed throughout file system.
 = 1.1.9 =
 * Base and Default CSS Enhancement - popups for quick view and customer review now more compatable by moving the popup window to the root body tag with jQuery.
 * Improvement - Some servers force www, admin console was failing, added an .htaccess to the amfphp folder to force NO www as a fix.